mauriciosoares/pin.js/README.md

 # Pin.js

-Finally dependency free Pin plugin!
+Finally a dependency free Pin plugin!

 Pin.js pins (duh) your elements as you scroll.